Chapter 1: Core Concepts

 action Yes The trade action to perform.
 See detailed explanation below. "buy"

-account_type Yes Specify "demo" or "real" "demo"
+account_type Yes, for capital.com Specify "demo" or "real" (not mandatory for MetaTrader) "demo"

 Common Optional Parameters